shankar4/Functional-Genomics/IntroCompGen/readme.md

 See http://www.vikram-baliga.com/blog/2016/1/23/using-r-to-download-genbank-sequences.
 The author discusses the use of "ape" package with simple intuitive commands for accessing  GenBank.
 Instead of building up strings for Entrez, I will use this package.
 Even BioStrings seems to have been superseded by ape.
 Also, the new DNABin format may be different.
 Still need to understand.

 Two other references for Biostrings: https://www.bioconductor.org/help/course-materials/2011/BioC2011/LabStuff/BiostringsBSgenomeOverview.pdf and https://kasperdanielhansen.github.io/genbioconductor/html/Biostrings.html .

-The latter probably provides a way to convert DNAStringSet, the default download format from KEGG, via KEGGREST, to DNAString, so I can convert to codons (converting to AAStringSet with translate command of biostrings was no problem).
+Note: A DANStringSet has multiple DNAStrings in the file.
+This is default download version from KEGG, even if only one string is downloaded.
+It is formatted as a list.
+So, use dnaseq1 <- dnaseq[[1]] to isolate that specific string and use as input to codons function.